 <li> element and its children

 constitute a master template.

-We can reference this variable within the template to access a hero's properties.
+You can reference this variable within the template to access the current hero's properties.

 that uses the